 Unfortunately, there is little guidance on how to close your practice while maintaining compliance and security of PHI and electronic systems.
 This is especially true when it comes to critical details such as healthcare records management.
 These details often get buried among the many other items on the to-do list for medical practices that are closing down.

-Although it may get overlooked when a medical practice closes, successfully managing as well as executing the secure destruction of patients’ medical records and PHI are critical to maintaining compliance and security.
+Although it may get overlooked when a medical practice closes, successfully managing as well as executing the secure destruction of patient records and PHI are critical to maintaining compliance and security.

 Know the patient record lifecycle